bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-v24-bug.md

 Sjors Provoost: 00:12:14

 Yeah, it was a bit of a foot gun basically.
-You could, I don't know, foot gun is the right word.
+I don't know if foot gun is the right word.
-You could lose a bunch of money so in Bitcoin Core you when you're sending money you can either let the wallet decide automatically which of your coins to use to send the money or you can manually specify exactly which coins you want to use or some combination of both where you say well I want to pay one Bitcoin to this guy and I want to use this specific 0.3 Bitcoin coin that I have but other than that you figure it out which coins to take from the wallet.
+You could lose a bunch of money.
+So in Bitcoin Core when you're sending money you can either let the wallet decide automatically which of your coins to use to send the money or you can manually specify exactly which coins you want to use or some combination of both where you say well I want to pay one Bitcoin to this guy and I want to use this specific 0.3 Bitcoin coin that I have but other than that you figure it out which coins to take from the wallet.

 Aaron van Wirdum: 00:12:44

 Right, when you're saying coins the technical term here is UTXOs.
 I guess people that know that know what you mean anyway.
 So yeah, my addition doesn't really help anyone.

 Sjors Provoost: 00:12:54